On the structure of random graphs with constant $r$-balls: Proof of Theorem

 If, in addition, every sufficiently large positive integer can be partitioned into integers in the set $\{n:\ \gamma(n) \geq 1\}$, then we have

 (Here, $\Gamma$ denotes the usual $\Gamma$-function, and $\zeta$ the Riemann zeta function; all logarithms are to base $e$.) \end{theorem}

 Making a slightly different choice of the parameters in Brigham's proof (and appealing to a theorem of Odlyzko \cite{odlyzko} instead of to the theorem of Hardy and Ramanujan, Theorem A in \cite{hardy-ramanujan-general}, which Brigham uses), yields the following theorem in the case $v=0$.
-(This is an exercise in well-known techniques in Tauberian theory, but for the reader's convenience, we give a full proof in the Appendix.)
+(This is an exercise in well-known techniques in Tauberian theory, but we give a proof in the Appendix, for the reader's convenience.) \begin{theorem} Suppose $(b(n))_{n=0}^{\infty}$ is a sequence of non-negative integers with generating function satisfying